Intro

 0.1 Left and Right Brain: function & interaction

-But what's most interesting are the different way's these brainhalfs process their input: one side thinks and sees in wide-angle (S) while the other zooms in on the detail (F).
+A good understanding of how the interaction between our brain halves work is crucial.
+Both brain halves process their input differently: one side thinks and sees in wide-angle (S) while the other zooms in on the detail (F).
 Researchers have come to see the distinction between the two hemispheres as a subtle one of processing style, with every mental faculty shared across the brain, and each side contributing in a complementary, not exclusive, fashion.
-A smart brain became one that simultaneously grasped both the foreground and the background of the moment.
+A smart brain became one that simultaneously grasped both the foreground and the background of the moment. (more)

-1.2 Eye Movement & The Facial Masking Alpha Channel
+1.2 Eye Movement & Facial Masking elements

 Alignment is the adjustment of an object in relation with other objects.
 Our view is aligned to the facial elements that surrounds our eyes, for Asians this alignment is horizontal as they haven't got the signature intersection like occidentals, who have a vertical alignment.

-Horizontal alignment represented by the stripes on the image is used by asians as a hold on to move over the picture.
+Horizontal alignment represented by the stripes on the image is used by asians as a 'hold-on' to move over the picture.
 He/she will start at the tip of the boat on the left and will automatically go to the right to get immediately a full impression of the boat, he/she will move on to the boat in the back and on to the left of the visual field passing by the mountain in the far back, on to the wave that's going to crush the boat, creating a spiral movement that explains the story in one fluent motion. (more)

 Overview of the visual pathways:

-2.2 Rods, Cones & Facial Masking Alpha
+2.2 Rods, Cones, Facial Masking & Alignment (Alpha)

 5. Primary Visual Cortex (V1)

-5.2 Origin of Patterns in V1
+5.2 Visual Grid and the Origin of Patterns in V1

-5.3 Facial Masking Alpha in Primary Visual Cortex (V1)
+5.4 Facial Masking Alpha in Primary Visual Cortex (V1)

-C. DYSLEXIA
+D. DYSLEXIA

-Professor Albert Galaburda and his research team at the Harvard Medical School discovered in dyslexic brains:
+I. Professor Albert Galaburda and his research team at the Harvard Medical School discovered in dyslexic brains:

 a.
 Differences in the LGN.